-Communion is a sacred act that should be observed by all Christians.
-It is the time for the believer to reflect upon the price Christ paid by dying on the cross.
+Communion, also known as the Lord's Supper, is a sacred act that should be observed by all Christians.
+It is a time for believers to reflect upon the price Christ paid by dying on the cross.
 It symbolizes Christ's body, which was given for each believer, and the blood He shed for the forgiveness of sins.

 Contrary to what some may believe, communion does not have to be observed in a church.
-In fact, you can observe it at home whenever you wish.
-You only need a couple of items and a little bit of time for prayer.
+In fact, you can observe it at home whenever you wish; however, at the original event, Jesus and His disciples would have observed this time during the Passover.
+For the Jews, the Passover is a celebration in early spring to observe and memorialize the original Passover told in Exodus 12.

-A note to make here is that communion is not meant to focus on these items.
-These are merely items to simulate the last supper.
-You may use other items.
-Communion is an inward expression of Christians to examine themselves and to memorialize the crucifixion of Christ and its purpose in His ministry.
+A note to make here is that communion is not meant to focus on these items, though they do have significance in what they represent.
+Communion is an inward expression of Christians to examine themselves and to memorialize the crucifixion of Christ and its purpose in His ministry, typified in the Passover.

 Finally, you need to enter a moment of prayer to observe communion.
 Below is a sample prayer that you may use to observe communion on your own.